qwertychouskie/TestOut-issues/README.md

 ## General:

+- __*The main site (www.testout.com) doesn't force HTTPS, allowing a MITM attacker (e.g. fake coffee shop wifi) to easily change the "Login" button to point at a fake login.*__  Also the site allow some insecure chiphers, see https://www.ssllabs.com/ssltest/analyze.html?d=testout.com
 - __*`su -` doesn't work by default on Ubuntu/Debian-based systems, `sudo commandname` or `sudo su -` should be used instead.*__
 - Many times, practice questions are repeated multiple times, usually only with very minor variation
   - Sometimes a question set has us do a lab as part of the set that we had done independently before